 Judicial Officers

 The United States District Court for the Eastern District of Oklahoma is one of 94 federal district courts whose judges draw their jurisdiction from Article III of the Constitution and have lifetime appointments.
 District judges are appointed by the President of the United States, subject to confirmation by the Senate.
 They are responsible for making decisions in those cases in which the Constitution or Acts of Congress grant authority.
-The Eastern District of Oklahoma is currently authorized 1 1/2 District Judges and one Senior Judge.
-Each judge has his or her own personal staff, generally consisting of a secretary and two law clerks.
+The Eastern District of Oklahoma is currently authorized 1 1/2 District Judges.
+Each judge has his or her own personal staff, generally consisting of judicial assistants and law clerks.

 The Federal Magistrates Act, passed by Congress in 1968, created the position of the United States Magistrate Judge.
 Magistrate judges are appointed to eight-year terms by the Court and are subject to reappointment or removal by the Court.
 In contrast to district judges who have broad judicial authority, the authority of magistrate judges is limited.
 Magistrate judges conduct initial appearances in all criminal cases and conduct trials or accept guilty pleas and sentence defendants in misdemeanor cases, and rule on procedural or discovery motions or other pretrial issues in civil or criminal cases.
-Magistrate judges also perform other duties as assigned by the Court.
-The Eastern District of Oklahoma is currently authorized two magistrate judges.
+Magistrate judges also handle civil cases upon consent of the parties, including trial.
+The Eastern District of Oklahoma is currently authorized three magistrate judges.

 Clerk's Office